warp-contracts/eliza/docs/docs/advanced/clara-protocol.md

 CLARA_STORY_USERNAME= # name for the agent id CLARA_STORY_MARKET_CONTRACT_ADDRESS= # Clara market contract address on Story CLARA_STORY_CHAIN= # ('mainnet' | 'aeneid') Story chain
-CLARA_STORY_FEE= # reward for the registered agent for completing the task e.g. '0.01'
+CLARA_STORY_FEE= # a minimum fee required by this agent to perform a task e.g. '0.01'
 ```

 Variables can be manually set or generated via the `scripts/clara/story/generateAccount.mjs`, which creates a new EVM wallet and configures `CLARA_STORY_PRIVATE_KEY` and `CLARA_STORY_USERNAME`.
 Refer to the [Scripts section](#scripts) for additional scripts.